ibexa/documentation-developer/docs/guide/search/extend_solr.md

 Additional data is indexed by implementing a document field mapper and registering it at one of the five extension points described above.
-You can create the field mapper class anywhere inside your bundle, as long as, when you register it as a service, the `class` parameter in your `services.yaml` matches the correct path.
+You can create the field mapper class anywhere inside your bundle, as long as you register it as a Symfony service.
 There are three different field mappers.
 Each mapper implements two methods, by the same name, but accepting different arguments: